allenporter/go-tutorial/README.md

 # go-tutorial

-Test repository for playing with the go tutorials
+Test repository for playing with the go tutorials from https://golang.org/doc/tutorial/getting-started